tomaskala/server-config/README.md

     $ sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048  # Generate a Diffie-Hellman parameter.
     ```
     * Copy [nginx](nginx) to `/etc/nginx/` on the server. **Do not forget to replace `<YOUR-DOMAIN>` with your domain and `<DNS-SERVER-1>` and `<DNS-SERVER-2>` with the DNS servers your server is using.
 Also rename [nginx/sites-available/YOUR-DOMAIN.conf](nginx/sites-available/YOUR-DOMAIN.conf) based on your domain.**
+    * The configuration is based on the [Mozilla SSL Configuration Generator](https://ssl-config.mozilla.org/).
     ```
     $ sudo rm /etc/nginx/sites-enabled/default /etc/nginx/sites-available/default
     $ sudo ln -s /etc/nginx/sites-available/YOUR-DOMAIN.conf /etc/nginx/sites-enabled/